-Projects are centred on the economic interest of the SME members of the SME AGs.
+Projects are centred around the economic interest of the SME members of the SME AGs.
 The SME-AGs take an active role by defining the specific technological needs and ensuring that the research performed complies with their requirements.
 They provide input and contribute to the research activities where appropriate.
 The SME-AGs are the direct beneficiaries of the scheme by investing in research activities carried out by the RTD performers.
-The level of public funding is substantial but will cover only part of the total costs of the project.
-In practice, however, the grant should suffice to cover all the costs of the outsourced research and demonstration activities.

-Research proposals within the scope of Annex I to the EURATOM Treaty, namely those directed towards nuclear energy applications, should be submitted to relevant calls under the EURATOM 7th Framework Programme.
+The grant will cover only part of this investment.
 The SME-AGs normally retain the ownership of any project results (Foreground).
+No decision in the consortium shall be taken against the collective interest of the SME-

+Research proposals within the scope of Annex I of the EURATOM Treaty, namely those directed towards nuclear energy applications, should be submitted to relevant calls under the EURATOM 7th Framework Programme.

-No decision in the consortium shall be taken against the collective interest of the SME-AGs.
-They ensure the broad uptake, use and dissemination of the research results by their SME members to their best advantage.
+AGs.
+They ensure the broad use and dissemination of the research results by their SME members to their best advantage.